Flåm Railway & Nærøyfjord

 Gudvangen is also home to the famous Viking Village, which adds to its unique character and historical charm.

-In Gudvangen, we board the boat that takes us onto the Nærøyfjord – one of Norway’s most beautiful and dramatic fjords.
+Now we board the boat that takes us onto the Nærøyfjord – one of Norway’s most beautiful and dramatic fjords.

 With steep mountain walls, narrow passages, and impressive landscapes, the fjord offers a quiet and unforgettable way to experience Norway’s nature.